id3v1669/nixos-flake/README.md

 ## Notes

-sway and plasma are just for testing
+plasma is just for testing